-Business records are all records and data, regardless of format, that are created, received, or used in the course of Avantor business, on Avantor time, or using Avantor equipment.
+Business records are all records and data, regardless of format, that are created, received, or used in the course of Avantor business, during working hours, or using Avantor equipment.
 Business records include, but are not limited to, e-mail messages, paper documents, electronic documents, databases, application information, or other media, whether business or personal, that relate to Avantor's business.